jbkimble/portfolios/template.markdown

 * good separation of responsibilities
 * consistent use of recursion across all methods, doesnt waffle back to looping

-1. Functional Expectations
-* 1: Application is missing more than one base expectation
+1: Application is missing more than one base expectation
-2. Test-Driven Development
-* 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
+3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test
-3. Encapsulation / Breaking Logic into Components
-* 4: Application is expertly divided into logical components each with a clear, single responsibility
+4: Application is expertly divided into logical components each with a clear, single responsibility
-4. Fundamental Ruby & Style
-* 3: Application shows strong effort towards organization, content, and refactoring
+3: Application shows strong effort towards organization, content, and refactoring 3.5: Application makes effective use of loop/recursion techniques
-5. Looping or Recursion
-* 3.5: Application makes effective use of loop/recursion techniques

 #### (Event Reporter)